 If you reside overseas, you need to send certified true copies of all documents by post to us after filling in online application form in QA i-Portal.

-We strongly suggest you to use QA i-Portal to submit your application.
 If you encounter problems in uploading documents, you can choose to send the documents to us by post after filling in the application form in QA i-Portal.

 We will only start assessing your qualification(s) once all required documents are received.
 The assessment will normally take 15 working days starting from the next working day of the acknowledgement.
 However, if further information or research is required during the assessment process, you are required to provide further information if necessary and the assessment process may take longer.
 We reserve the right to terminate the application if the required information/certification and/or documentary evidence cannot be provided by the applicant or obtained from relevant bodies after a period of 2 months.